 All that being said, a grill pan offers more control if you’re grilling softer meats like fish or shrimps.
 You can decide the best time to flip and still do it with care.
 The GFG, on the other hand, may crumple or flatten the fish even as it grills it.

-The bottomline here is that the George Foreman Grill is relatively better and easier to use when it comes to indoor grilling.
+The bottom line here is that the George Foreman Grill is the winner in the George Foreman Grill vs Skillet battle.
 But a reliable cast-iron pan never goes out of use or style in a kitchen where there’s a lot of cooking.

 We hope this assessment of both grill styles will help you choose the one that’s best for your situation.